Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mwN7mAZ2dbg.md

 ### Transcript

-> would make a difference will there be new enemies there will be the crab enemy but i think there's going to be some new enemies but i'm not quite sure
+> would make a difference will there be new enemies there will be the crab enemy but I think there's going to be some new enemies but I'm not quite sure